Overview

 How to treat chickenpox at home

-You'll need to stay away from school, nursery or work until all the spots have crusted over.
+You'll need to stay away from school, nursery or work until all the spots have formed a scab.
+This is usually 5 days after the spots appeared.

 - drink plenty of fluid (try ice lollies if your child is not drinking) to avoid dehydration

-- take paracetamol to help with pain and discomfort
+- take paracetamol for children to help with pain and discomfort

-- put socks on your child's hands at night to stop scratching
+- cut your child's fingernails and put socks on their hands at night to stop them scratching

-- use cooling creams or gels from your pharmacy
+- use cooling creams or gels from a pharmacy

 - speak to a pharmacist about using antihistamine medicine to help itching